-The Syracuse University Office of Research’s internal grant program to provide seed funding for faculty research and scholarly projects, named the Collaboration for Unprecedented Success and Excellence (CUSE) Grant Program, includes awards made to 12 Falk College faculty members.
+The Office of Research’s internal grant program, the Collaboration for Unprecedented Success and Excellence (CUSE) Grant Program, provides seed funding for faculty research and scholarly projects.

 CUSE Grants support faculty research in all disciplines, including basic, translational and applied sciences; social sciences; physical and life sciences; engineering; liberal arts and humanities; and professional studies, as well as creative research and other scholarly activities.